Return to Index

 - Organize your thoughts.
 When preparing your speech, organize your thoughts and create short notes to bring with you.

 - Keep it simple.
-Limit yourself to two or three main points and use your own stories to illustrate your message.
+Limit yourself to 2-3 main points and use your own stories to illustrate your message.
 People will remember your stories long after they have forgotten you or the topic of your presentation.

 - Practice, practice, practice.
 This does not mean memorizing your speech word-for-word.
 Your goal is to become familiar with your material so you can explain it, not simply recite it.
-It is also helpful to rehearse it out loud
+It is also helpful to rehearse it out loud.
+Using a timer can help you judge the length and pace of your speech.

 - Think about your delivery.
 Notice your rate of speech, your voice's tone and volume, your energy level and your gestures, and vary them all for maximum effect.